Thread and task architecture guide

 Thread pooling helps optimize performance when large numbers of clients are connected to the server.
 Usually, a separate operating system thread is created for each query request.
 However, with hundreds of connections to the server, using one thread per query request can consume large amounts of system resources.
 The max worker threads option enables SQL Server to create a pool of worker threads to service a larger number of query requests, which improves performance.

-Use of the lightweight pooling Option
+Use of the lightweight pooling option

 The overhead involved in switching thread contexts may not be very large.
-Most instances of SQL Server will not see any performance differences between setting the lightweight pooling option to 0 or 1.
+Most instances of SQL Server don't see any performance differences between setting the lightweight pooling option to 0 or 1.
 The only instances of SQL Server that might benefit from lightweight pooling are those that run on a computer having the following characteristics:

 - A large multi-CPU server